Listen to this chapter

 The governance of social media recommendation algorithms exemplifies this challenge.
 These systems significantly influence information exposure, belief formation, and civic discourse, yet they operate largely without transparent explanation or democratic accountability.
 Their optimization for engagement rather than civic health or democratic values has raised significant concerns about effects on political polarization, misinformation spread, and democratic deliberation.

+These multiple functions of transparency in harm mitigation highlight why the black box problem isn't merely a technical challenge but a profound ethical and political one.
 This perspective suggests that we should approach transparency not as a technical feature to be maximized uniformly across applications but as a contextual requirement whose importance varies with:

 As we design, deploy, and govern increasingly powerful AI systems, ensuring appropriate transparency represents one of our most important safeguards against unintended harm.
 By enabling meaningful contestation, bias detection, proper responsibility attribution, calibrated trust, and democratic oversight, transparency helps ensure that AI amplifies human wisdom rather than merely human bias or folly.